-Delivery Method /Level E-Learning - Computer Based Training (CBT) Training Type (Level) Planned Cou rse Offerings Standard Hours Business Skills Engineering - Lynda.com 4.00 Delivery Method /Level Productive Laboratory Productive Laboratory Training Type (Level) Planned Co urse Offerings Manufacturing Skills (ME) (Standard) Pick Ticket to Production Plating Line Process PVD Coating Part Tracking PL Justification and Details Explain the need for productive laboratory (PL) training We are installing / building a chrome plating processing line in our facility.
+Delivery Method /Level E-Learning - Computer Based Training (CBT) Training Type (Level) Planned Cou rse Offerings Standard Hours Business Skills Engineering - Lynda.com 4.00 Delivery Method /Level Productive Laboratory Training Type (Level) Planned Course Offerings Manufacturing Skills (ME) (Standard) Pick Ticket to Production Plating Line Process PVD Coating Part Tracking PL Justification and Details Explain the need for productive laboratory (PL) training We are installing / building a chrome plating processing line in our facility.
 It is not feasible to recreate chrome plating process in a classroom venue.
 Hands on training and assimilation is necessary.
-Describe the Equipment/Processes to be used in delivering the PL training Describe Trainer Qualifications Two current Plating and Finishing Supervisors, with current industry certificates and each having over 15+ years of hands on experience. nd each having Trainer to Trainee Ratios - If more a and the highest trainer-to-trainee rati than one PL class the ratios are the lowest o Trainer Trainee Ratio for One Class, or Minimum When More than One Class 1 1 Ratio for Maximum Ratio When More than One Class 1 3 PLT Approval Yes
+Describe the Equipment/Processes to be used in delivering the PL training nickel tank dipping and timing, PH level testing & balancing, proper voltage of rectifiers, Nickel to Trivalent Chrome bathing, color testing & finishing consistency, adding of chemicals, cleansing of parts, pre-treatment before electroplating, ultrasonic cleaning, hepa filters, boiler mtnce, proper disposal of hazardous waste Describe Trainer Qualifications Two current Plating and Finishing Supervisors, with current industry certificates and each having over 15+ years of hands on experience.
+Trainer to Trainee Ratios - If more a and the highest trainer-to-trainee rati than one PL class the ratios are the lowest o Trainer Trainee Ratio for One Class, or Minimum When More than One Class 1 1 Ratio for Maximum Ratio When More e than One Class 1 3 PLT Approval Yes